agraef/midizap/README.md

 # Translation Syntax

 The midizap configuration file consists of sections defining translation classes.
-Each section generally looks like this:
+Each section generally looks like this, specifying the name of a translation class, optionally a regular expression to be matched against the window class or title, and a list of translations:

 ~~~
 [name] regex
+<A..G><#b><0..12> <output>  # note
+KP:<note> <output>          # key pressure (aftertouch)
+PC<0..127> <output>         # program change
 CC<0..127> <output>         # control change
-PC<0..127> <output>             # program change
+CP <output>                 # channel pressure
 PB <output>                 # pitch bend
-CP <output>                     # channel pressure
-<A..G><#b><number> <output>     # note
-KP:<A..G><#b><number> <output>  # key pressure (aftertouch)
 ~~~

-After the first line with the section header, each subsequent line indicates a translation rule belonging to that section.
-Note that we used `<X..Y>` here to indicate ranges, `<number>` to denote a MIDI octave number, and `<output>` as a placeholder for the output sequence.
-We'll describe each of these elements in much more detail below.

 The `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
 Empty lines and lines containing nothing but whitespace are also ignored.

 Each `[name] regex` line introduces the list of MIDI message translations for the named translation class.
 The name is only used for debugging output, and needn't be unique.
-The following lines indicate what output should be produced for the given MIDI messages.

-When focus is on a window whose class or title matches the regular expression `regex`, the following translation class is in effect.
+When focus is on a window whose class or title matches the regular expression `regex`, the corresponding translations are in effect.
 An empty regex for the last class will always match, allowing default translations.
 Any output sequences not bound in a matched section will be loaded from the default section if they are bound there.

+The translations define what output should be produced for the given MIDI input.
+Each translation must be on a line by itself.
 The left-hand side (first token) of each translation denotes the MIDI message to be translated.
 MIDI messages are on channel 1 by default; a suffix of the form `-<1..16>` can be used to specify a MIDI channel.
 E.g., `C3-10` denotes note `C3` on MIDI channel 10.

 Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number.
 The same notation is used for key pressure (`KP`) messages.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C. Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.